harikan173/report/README.md

 ![y7](https://user-images.githubusercontent.com/84865915/120070252-3408de80-c0a7-11eb-8fba-c8517c2151d4.JPG)

-# Day 2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
+# Day 2 - Timing libs hierarchical vs flat synthesis and efficient flop coding styles
-## Introduction to timing .libs
+## Introduction to timing libs

 Below sceen shot shows how the .lib looks and what it contains,in sky 130 the 130 indicates it is 130 nm technology and .lib also shows the operating conditions process, voltage and temperature.